The author is an avid PC gamer with a passion for business simulation games.

 Airline Tycoon might be one of the most controversial games on this list.
-It wasn't a best-seller, and hasn't always been seen as a very serious game.
+It wasn't a best-seller and hasn't always been seen as a very serious game.

 Airline Tycoon is a lighthearted game.
 You are the owner of one of the four airlines competing with each other at the same airport, and there's a lot of sabotage and hijinks.
-Nevertheless it's a challenging game.
+Nevertheless, it's a challenging game.
 It's cartoony, but its core economic system works fine.
 Airline Tycoon is also fairly uncomplicated, so good for beginners, and a fun change pace for long-time fans of the genre.

-The recently released Airline Tycoon II is very good as well.
+Airline Tycoon II is very good as well.

 The Anno series games are about colony- and empire-building.
 The basic premise involves landing on an island and effectively managing resources in order to build up a profitable colony.
 The game focuses on the colony's economy, and it's very tough to both turn a profit and still make your colony pretty.
 There's also a military and combat aspect to the gameplay.

 Anno is an enormous franchise.
-It includes:
+It includes the following games:

-- Anno 1602 (1998) Known as 1602 A.D. in the U.S. and Australia.
+- Anno 1602 (1998) was known as 1602 A.D. in the U.S. and Australia.

 - Anno 1503 or 1503 A.D.
 (2003) This sequel introduced bigger islands, more complex buildings and military, and different resources from 1602.

 - Anno 1701 or 1701 A.D.
 (2006) This installment is quite different.
-While the main principles are the same you have to deal with your country's queen and meddling homeland government.
-Eventually you can fight for your colony's independence.
+While the main principles are the same, you have to deal with your country's queen and meddling homeland government.
+Eventually, you can fight for your colony's independence.
 Other features include sabotage and natural disasters.

 - Anno 1404, known in the U.S. as Dawn of Discovery (2009) In this Anno sequel, the quality started to dwindle, and not much new was added to the game.

-- Anno 2070 (2011) Is the most recent addition to the franchise, poses new ecological and financial challenges by being set in the future.
+- Anno 2070 (2011) is the most recent addition to the franchise, poses new ecological and financial challenges by being set in the future.

-Caesar is a city building-game set during the Roman Empire.
-In this game you try to transform your towns into big cities.
-Sort of like Sim City, but with more barbarian hordes.
+Caesar is a city-building game set during the Roman Empire.
+In this game, you try to transform your towns into big cities—sort of like SimCity, but with more barbarian hordes.

 The game's combat system, graphics, and other features have improved in the various sequels: Caesar II, Caesar III, and Caesar IV.
 Unlike many other series, in which quality diminishes after too many sequels, the Caesar franchise has remained consistently good.